TodorovicSrdjan/profilescout/README.md

     Maximum number of threads to use if '-f'/'--file' is provided (default: 4)

 -mp MAX_PAGES, --max-pages MAX_PAGES
-    Maximum number of pages to scrape and page is considered scraped if the action is performed successfuly (default: unlimited)
+    Maximum number of pages to scrape and page is considered scraped if the action is performed successfully (default: unlimited)

 -p, --preserve
     Preserve whole URI (e.g. 'http://example.com/something/' instead of 'http://example.com/')